 Program

 All parts of the e-Conference take place online.
 Links to all sessions (including the keynote) are sent out to registered and accepted participants via email in advance.
-You can submit your registration application here until February 26.
+Applications are open until 25 February 2026.

 Subscribe to our Newsletter here to stay up to date with the e-Conference and IGN activities.